Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/index.md

 * When installing a new version of the FBX Exporter Package after using version 1.1.0.b1, the link between Assets and FbxPrefab components may be lost.
 See [Updating from 1.1.0b1](#Repairs_1_1_0b_1) for repairing instructions.

-* The Fbx Exporter package does not support exporting .asset files.
+* The FBX Exporter package does not support exporting .asset files.

 <a name="Repairs_1_1_0b_1"></a>
 ## Installing the FBX Exporter